 Let's assume you are brewing your own beer.
 What do you need to do to determine the volume of alcohol in one 330 ml bottle?

-Begin with calibrating your hydrometer.
-Check whether its reading for clear water is equal to 1.
+Begin by calibrating your hydrometer.
+Check whether it's reading for clear water is equal to 1.
 If not, you will have to adjust all consecutive readings.

 Take a hydrometer reading of your homebrew before fermentation begins.
-Let's assume this value – the original specific density - is equal to 1.060.
+Let's assume this value – the original specific gravity – is equal to 1.060.

-Take a second hydrometer reading when your beer will be ready to drink.
-In this example we will assume the final specific gravity equal to 1.015.
+Take a second hydrometer reading when your beer is ready to drink.
+In this example, we will assume the final specific gravity equal to 1.015.

 What is alcohol?

 Alcohol is classified as a sedative hypnotic drug.
 It means that it acts to depress the central nervous system at high doses.
-On the other hand, in lower doses, it can acts as a stimulant, by inducing feelings of euphoria and increasing talkativeness.
-Keep in mind that alcohol overdose may lead to drowsiness, respiratory depression (slow and shallow breath, that can stop entirely), coma, or even death.
+On the other hand, in lower doses, it can act as a stimulant, inducing feelings of euphoria and increasing talkativeness.
+Keep in mind that alcohol overdose may lead to drowsiness, respiratory depression (slow and shallow breathing that can stop entirely), falling into a coma, or even death.
 In fact, alcohol has negative effects on every organ in the body.
-These effect depend on the blood alcohol concentration (BAC) over time.
+These effects depend on the blood alcohol concentration (BAC) over time.
 Blood alcohol concentration is further explained in our BAC calculator

-From the chemical point of view, alcohol is an organic compound.
+From a chemical point of view, alcohol is an organic compound.
 Alcohols are not limited to ethanol and are characterized by one or more hydroxyl (-OH) groups, which are attached to a carbon atom of an alkyl group.
-Alcohols may be considered as organic derivatives of water (H₂O) in which an alkyl group has replaced one of the hydrogen atoms.
-For example, in ethanol (or ethyl alcohol) the alkyl group is the ethyl group, −CH₂CH₃.
+Alcohols may be considered organic derivatives of water (H₂O) in which an alkyl group has replaced one of the hydrogen atoms.
+For example, in ethanol (or ethyl alcohol), the alkyl group is the ethyl group, −CH₂CH₃.

 Alcohols are among the most common organic compounds.
-They are used e.g. as sweeteners and in perfume production.
+They are used as sweeteners and in perfume production.
 Probably the two best-known alcohols are ethanol and methanol.
-The first one is commonly used for the production of toiletries, pharmaceuticals, fuels and of course alcoholic beverages.
-The second one is used as a raw material for the manufacture of formaldehyde and special resins, in special fuels, antifreeze and cleaning materials.
+The first one is commonly used for the production of toiletries, pharmaceuticals, fuels, and of course, alcoholic beverages.
+The second one is used as a raw material for manufacturing formaldehyde and special resins in special fuels, antifreeze, and cleaning materials.